kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

   - No Memory issues identified and no additional memory impact found
   - K8s Api server request duration reach for `GET` operations to the `~700ms` and for `LIST` operations `~900ms`, there was only one short peak of `21s` detected for `GET` operation
 - `sample_limit` configuration tested for multiple receivers, it's work but there are no metrics identified to see limit violations when occurs, only logs are present in this case
 - Multi receiver test reach same stable limit of `~280K` metrics per scrape in total but anything over this limit can cause OOM, OOM observed only when test execution with high load run over 2 hours.
-Here we need further investigation and analysis to improve memory setting to get more resilience.
+Further investigation and analysis required here to improve memory setting to get more resilience.